 That’s how My Menopause Transformation came about.
 When I untangled the milieu of menopause, I put what I discovered into two 12 week online programmes so that you can feel as healthy and energetic as I do today!
-These programmes are on SALE right throughout JANUARY, 2020 and I don’t want you to miss out.
-So please click on this link to read about them and use your promo code to access savings of NZ$50.
 There are monthly payments for three months as well and you can convert to the currency you need.

 Over 2000 women from 18 countries around the world have joined me on their menopause transformation.
 I hope you can join me too. – many have kindly shared their stories HERE.

 Dr Wendy Sweet [PhD/ MyMT™ Founder & Coach

 PS: If you do have joint pain that is causing you increasing pain or discomfort, I encourage you to get it checked out with your physio or medical provider as well.